RH3D/E3NG_docs/printing.md

 case, you can clear the holes with a 8mm/12mm drill bit or a piece of fine-grit sandpaper on a round stick.
 Just proceed carefully so you don’t enlarge the holes too much as it would lead to inaccuracies.
 Link to the calibration cube is on the first page.

+# PRINTING PARTS IN COLOR
+{: .text-center }
+To follow the main/recommended color scheme, look at the PRINTED PARTS list in the CONFIGURATOR – every file is marked with **A** (accent) or **M** (main) color.
+But this is your printer, be creative and make your own color scheme and design.
+You can also change the **A/M** values in the table and see how it changes the amount of filament needed.

 # ABS PRINTING TIPS
 {: .text-center }